nik786/kube-learn/ci-ques.md

 ## Azure Networking

-11.What is Azure Virtual Network (VNet)?
+11. What is Azure Virtual Network (VNet)?
-12.How does Azure Application Gateway differ from Azure Front Door?
+12. How does Azure Application Gateway differ from Azure Front Door?
-13.What are NSGs (Network Security Groups) in Azure?
+13. What are NSGs (Network Security Groups) in Azure?
-14.Explain VNet peering.
+14. Explain VNet peering.
-15.How do you design a secure and scalable network architecture in Azure?
+15. How do you design a secure and scalable network architecture in Azure?
-16.What is an Azure ExpressRoute?
+16. What is an Azure ExpressRoute?
-17.Describe the role of Azure Traffic Manager.
+17. Describe the role of Azure Traffic Manager.
-18.Explain the concept of Service Endpoints and Private Links.
+18. Explain the concept of Service Endpoints and Private Links.
-19.How would you configure a site-to-site VPN in Azure?
+19. How would you configure a site-to-site VPN in Azure?
-20.Scenario: Design a highly available multi-region VNet setup for a global
+20. Scenario: Design a highly available multi-region VNet setup for a global

 ## Azure Security

-21.What is Azure Key Vault?
+21. What is Azure Key Vault?
-22.How does Azure Policy differ from Azure RBAC?
+22. How does Azure Policy differ from Azure RBAC?
-23.What are Managed Identities in Azure?
+23. What are Managed Identities in Azure?
-24.How do you implement Azure Conditional Access?
+24. How do you implement Azure Conditional Access?
-25.What is Microsoft Defender for Cloud?
+25. What is Microsoft Defender for Cloud?
-26.Describe the shared responsibility model in Azure.
+26. Describe the shared responsibility model in Azure.
-27.How do you secure Azure Storage?
+27. How do you secure Azure Storage?
-28.What are Just-in-Time VM access and its benefits?
+28. What are Just-in-Time VM access and its benefits
-29.Explain the Zero Trust model in Azure.
+29. Explain the Zero Trust model in Azure.
-30.Scenario: Your web application on Azure is under a DDoS attack.
+30. Scenario: Your web application on Azure is under a DDoS attack.
 How would you respond?

 ## Azure DevOps Fundamentals

-31.What is Azure DevOps?
+31. What is Azure DevOps?
-32.Explain Pipelines in Azure DevOps.
+32. Explain Pipelines in Azure DevOps.
-33.What are Build Agents?
+33. What are Build Agents?
-34.How do you implement CI/CD in Azure DevOps?
+34. How do you implement CI/CD in Azure DevOps?
-35.What is YAML in the context of Azure Pipelines?
+35. What is YAML in the context of Azure Pipelines?
-36.Describe Azure Artifacts.
+36. Describe Azure Artifacts.
-37.How does Azure Repos differ from GitHub?
+37. How does Azure Repos differ from GitHub?
-38.Explain Release Management in Azure DevOps.
+38. Explain Release Management in Azure DevOps.
-39.What is a self-hosted agent in Azure DevOps?
+39. What is a self-hosted agent in Azure DevOps?
-40.Scenario: How would you set up a CI/CD pipeline for a Node.js application?
+40. Scenario: How would you set up a CI/CD pipeline for a Node.js application?

 ## Advanced Azure DevOps

-41.How do you implement infrastructure as code using Terraform in Azure DevOps?
+41. How do you implement infrastructure as code using Terraform in Azure DevOps?

-42.Explain the concept of Blue-Green Deployments.
+42. Explain the concept of Blue-Green Deployments.

-43.What are Canary Releases, and how are they achieved in Azure Pipelines?
+43. What are Canary Releases, and how are they achieved in Azure Pipelines?

-44.How do you secure secrets in Azure DevOps?
+44. How do you secure secrets in Azure DevOps?

-45.What is GitOps, and how does it work with Azure Kubernetes Service?
+45. What is GitOps, and how does it work with Azure Kubernetes Service?

-46.Describe Service Hooks in Azure DevOps.
+46. Describe Service Hooks in Azure DevOps.

-47.How do you perform vulnerability scanning in Azure DevOps pipelines?
+47. How do you perform vulnerability scanning in Azure DevOps pipelines?
-48.Scenario: Configure a Terraform pipeline for deploying a VNet in Azure.
+48. Scenario: Configure a Terraform pipeline for deploying a VNet in Azure.
-49.How do you ensure rollback in case of a failed deployment?
+49. How do you ensure rollback in case of a failed deployment?
-50.Scenario: You are tasked with integrating SAST and DAST in your CI/CD pipeline.
+50. Scenario: You are tasked with integrating SAST and DAST in your CI/CD pipeline.
 Explain how.

 ## Azure System Design and Solution Architecture

-Q51.
-Design a multi-tier application using Azure services.
+1. Design a multi-tier application using Azure services.
 Solution:
 A multi-tier application typically consists of:
 • Frontend Tier: Use Azure App Service or Azure Static Web Apps to host the